backblaze-b2-samples/b2-twelvelabs-example/README.md

 * Once the video is uploaded, a JavaScript front end in the browser polls an API at the web app, monitoring its status.

-* A Huey task polls TransloadIt until the upload is complete, when it updates the video's database record with the name of the uploaded file.
+* A Huey task polls TransloadIt until the upload is complete, at which point it updates the video's database record with the name of the uploaded file.

 * The next call from the JavaScript front end will return with the name of the uploaded video, signalling that the upload operation is complete.
-The browser shows the uploaded video, ready for viewing.
+The browser shows the uploaded video with a white noise thumbnail, indicating that it is stored in Backblaze B2, but not yet indexed by Twelve Labs.

 ### Indexing Videos